What will my child learn?

 Living history is an interpretive tool used at the Seton Shrine to tell the history and story of Mother Seton and the early Sisters of Charity.

-Participants will have interchangeable opportunities to employ the three concepts of interpretation:
+Participants will have interchangeable opportunities to employ the two styles of interpretation:

 First-person interpretation is role-playing a person from the past by authentically dressing and speaking as if she is now that person of the past, ignoring present day indicators.
 Participants will learn to employ a combination of techniques to interact with the visitors without breaking character.